guyulongcs/guyulongcs.github.io/_pages/bio.md

 author_profile: true
 ---

-I am a Research Scientist at Bytedance, working on Recommender Systems.
+I am a Research Scientist at Bytedance, working on Douyin Recommender Systems.

 Prior to that, I was a Research Scientist at Alibaba Group from May 2020 to May 2022, working on Search Engines and Recommender Systems research in Alibaba.